itfanr/ros2-wiki/Home.md

 There's a full article on the motivation of ROS 2 [here](http://design.ros2.org/articles/why_ros2.html).

 ## Current status
-Alpha releases for ROS 2 are currently being made on a ~6 week cadence to give community members an opportunity to provide feedback on the system.
+ROS 2 is currently releasing beta versions every few months to give community members an opportunity to provide feedback on the system.
 At a high level, ROS 2 development has widely focused on laying the groundwork for supporting multiple DDS middleware implementations, multiple operating systems, multiple programming languages and co-existence with systems running ROS 1.
 For details of the current features, see [[Features]].